catseye/Tamsin/README.markdown

 Its primary goal is to allow the rapid development of **parsers**, **static analyzers**, **interpreters**, and **compilers**, and to allow them to be expressed *compactly*.
 Golf your grammar!
+(Or write it like a decent human being would.)

 The current development version of Tamsin is 0.1-PRE.
 As indicated by the 0.x version number, it is a **work in progress**, with the usual caveat that